 It does not (as a friend pretended to think) capture the adventures of Indiana Jones in this part of the Blue Ridge Plateau, although the author does wear a hat to protect his generous scalp.
 Another friend mis-remembered the title as Floydorama but therefore caught the idea.
 Floydlandia?
 No such debt to Sibelius.
-Nor does this enterprise have anything to do with Floy Diane, a lady who grew up in the Low Country of South Carolina.
+Nor does this enterprise have anything to do with Floy Diane, who grew up in the Low Country of South Carolina.
 And it has no connection with Floydioli, a hand-made vegetarian stuffed pasta that uses local and organic ingredients.
 The book probably reflects the author’s earlier inclination to write about local South Carolina, where he directed the Horry County Oral History Project (please see hcohp.net).
 But more immediately Floydiana grows out of a column that the author wrote for The Floyd Press, and it salvages a few of those pieces.
 You are reading an electronic book like the author’s Angel in Goggles (please see tab), yet it has no predetermined length or conclusion, and in fact no ending in sight.

 The author will probably correct, augment, re-order, or otherwise play with the manuscript.
 Unlike a blog, Floydiana progresses not by brief chronological entries but instead chapter by chapter in an order and pace determined by the author.
 The writing, moreover, is partly communal.

 Like the wagons that hauled grain to its now-defunct watermills, Floyd County offers an axle-busting load of grist to a writer.
 The place is a fascinating mixture of the congenial, beautiful, diverse, disturbing, and even dangerous.
 Located on the Blue Ridge Plateau in the southwest part of the state, it points its northeastern corner toward Roanoke, or “Ro’noke.”
 (Map of Virginia counties.)